Hyd y Cwrs nodweddiadol

 The Drama course aims to give student teachers the professional skills needed to become successful teachers who can develop learners' skills in creating, performing and evaluating.
 Working within the Expressive Arts Area of Learning and Experience, you will train to teach ambitious, capable and creative learners who are ready to learn and use their acquired knowledge to lead fulfilling lives.

-- A first degree, at least 50% of which is Drama-related.
+- A degree, at least 50% of which is Drama-related.
 We consider students with degrees in related subjects, for example, Film or Performing Arts.
 There will be gaps in subject knowledge for all students and the course is designed to address this issue.

 - Grade B (Grade 5 in England) in Mathematics and English at GCSE or equivalent.
 The University offers tests in these subjects if you do not have these requirements.